 - Litigation.
 If mediation fails, the case will head to trial where both sides will present evidence to a jury in an attempt to secure the verdict most desirous to their client.
 Very few personal injury claims necessitate a trial, but our lawyers prepare every case for this eventuality.

 A personal injury claim can take a few short months or several years depending on its complexity, the amount of time discovery takes, and other relevant factors.
 This is just one reason to contact one of our offices immediately following an accident so that we can begin working on your case right away.

 Statute of Limitations

 The statute of limitations to file a personal injury claim in Missouri is a generous five years from the date of the accident or the date the injury became known.
 In Illinois, you have only two years to take action.
 In both cases, it is best not to wait.
 Waiting can complicate the investigation, lengthen the discovery period, and delay your settlement.
-Contact our St. Louis or Fairview Heights office today to schedule a complimentary consultation and let us get to work on your case before time runs out.
+Contact our St. Louis or Illinois office today to schedule a complimentary consultation and let us get to work on your case before time runs out.

 Personal Injury Compensation

 At Brown & Brown, we believe that the most effective approach to legal representation is one that is tailored just for you.
 Our goal is to understand your needs, formulate a customized plan and relentlessly represent your case.
 Whether through settlement or trial, we will aggressively pursue what is in your best interests.